Mynydd Isa

-The local community council is Argoed Community Council (Cyngor Cymunedol Argoed) - Argoed being the name of the ancient township which had covered the area since the Middle Ages, which also gives its name to the local secondary school.
+The local community council is Argoed Community Council (Cyngor Cymunedol Argoed) – Argoed being the name of the ancient township which had covered the area since the Middle Ages, which also gives its name to the local secondary school.

 Amenities include a pub, The Griffin on Mold Road.
 (The Mercia on Mercia Drive closed in 2010, and is now a supermarket), various shops and the village centre which houses a cafe 'Caffi Isa', a community interest group located in the old library and other clubs and associations.
+In the same area there is a Sainsbury's Local, a Fish Bar, a dance school and more.